AfsBackendDev/reservationManagementSystem/README.md

    cd reservationManagementSystem
    ```

-2. Change the following variables in the docker-compose files:
+2. Change the following variables in the docker-compose files in the root directory:
    ```yaml
     express_container:
         ports: